diogoaurelio/schedoscopeWiki/Storage-Formats.md

 # External Storage Formats

 Schedoscope supports special storage formats used for storing view data outside of HDFS / Hive.
 With these formats, Schedoscope can also be used to schedule exports of views to targets like CSV files, key-value stores, or relational databases.
-External storage formats only work in combination with [Morphline transformations](Morphline Transformations)
+External storage formats only work in combination with [Morphline transformations](Morphline Transformations).

 ## ExternalTextFile
 ## JDBC